Newspaper Page Text

 for teachers salary at Roger Wil

 liams college.
-The association 18
+Th" association is

 also interested in establishing a li